AI Investment Business Regulation

 The ADA Just Put Its Money Where AI Is

-On 17 December 2024, the American Dental Association made a strategic investment in Pearl, the LA-based company behind the first FDA-cleared AI for reading and identifying pathology in dental radiographs.
+On 17 December 2024, the American Dental Association made a strategic investment in Pearl, the LA-based company behind the first FDA-cleared AI for reading dental radiographs.
 The ADA hasn’t disclosed the exact sum, but the signal matters more than the cheque.

-The ADA represents over 160,000 dentists in the United States.
+I noticed this because the ADA represents over 160,000 dentists in the United States.
 It shapes policy, influences regulation, and sets the tone for what the profession considers legitimate.
-When an institution like that puts money into an AI company, every dentist should notice.
+When an institution like that puts money into an AI company, I think every dentist should be paying attention.

 Why Pearl, why now?

-Pearl was founded in 2019 and has built its reputation on computer vision for dental imaging.
-Its AI has received regulatory clearance in over 120 countries and is designed to assist clinicians in making more precise diagnostic decisions from radiographs.
+Pearl was founded in 2019 and built its reputation on computer vision for dental imaging.
+Its AI has regulatory clearance in over 120 countries and is designed to help clinicians make more precise diagnostic decisions from radiographs.
 The investment was led by the ADA’s Innovation Advisory Committee, which exists to identify technologies that could advance patient care and public health.

-This isn’t technically the ADA’s first technology investment; they’ve previously invested in Oral Genome and Overjet.
-But the Pearl investment is significant because of timing.
-It arrives as dental AI attracts unprecedented venture capital (over $145 million in 2024 alone) and the profession grapples with what AI means for clinical practice.
+This isn’t the ADA’s first technology investment; they’ve previously backed Oral Genome and Overjet.
+But the timing is what interests me.
+It arrives as dental AI attracts unprecedented venture capital (over $145 million in 2024 alone) and the profession tries to work out what AI means for clinical practice.

-The ADA doesn’t want to be left behind.
-I can understand why.
+I can understand why the ADA doesn’t want to be left behind.

 Institutional endorsement carries weight